 - Reduce the risk of infection by keeping your skin moisturised and caring for your nails.

-- Avoid cuts, burns, insect bites, sunburn and injections in your legs.
+- Avoid cuts, scratches, burns, insect bites, sunburn and injections in your legs.

 - Do leg exercises to move fluid out of the affected area and into other lymph channels.

-- If you see any swelling or feel any heat in your legs, let your doctor or nurse know as soon as possible.
+- If your legs are swollen or hot, let your doctor or nurse know as soon as possible.

 In women who have not yet been through menopause, some treatments for vulvar or vaginal cancer can cause early (induced) menopause.
-Your periods will stop and you may have symptoms such as hot flushes, dry or itchy skin, mood swings, or loss of interest in sex (libido).
+Your periods will stop and you may have symptoms such as hot flushes, insomnia, dry or itchy skin, mood swings, or loss of interest in sex (low libido).
 Loss of oestrogen at menopause may also cause bones to weaken and break more easily (osteoporosis).

-- Hormone replacement therapy (HRT) may help to reduce symptoms.
-Talk to your gynaecological oncologist about the benefits and risks of HRT for you.
-If you were already on HRT when the cancer was diagnosed, weigh up the risks of continuing it.
+- Talk to your doctor about the benefits and risks of hormone replacement therapy (HRT).
+If taken after natural menopause, HRT containing oestrogen may increase the risk of some diseases.
+If you were already on HRT when the cancer was diagnosed, you will need to weigh up whether to continue.

 Impact on sexuality

-Vulvar or vaginal cancer can affect your sexuality in both physical and emotional ways.
-Treatment can cause physical side effects such as tiredness, scarring, narrowing of the vagina, swelling and soreness.
+Vulvar or vaginal cancer can affect your sexuality in physical and emotional ways.
+Treatment can cause physical side effects such as tiredness, scarring, narrowing of the vagina, swelling and soreness (see above).
 The experience of having cancer can also reduce your desire for sex (libido).

-You may have to explore new ways to enjoy sex, but remember that for most people, sex is more than orgasms.
-It involves feelings of intimacy, as well as being able to give and receive love.
+Many women are able to have sexual intercourse after treatment.
+Others may have to explore new ways to enjoy sex, but remember that for most people, sex is more than just intercourse.
+It involves feelings of intimacy, as well as being able to give and receive pleasure and love.
+See Sexuality, Intimacy and Cancer or listen to our podcast on " Sex and Cancer".

 Tips for managing sexual changes